library-data-platform/ldp/doc/Admin_Guide.md

   tends to be unstable.
 This is where new features are first added, before they are merged to the master branch.

-If automation will be used for deploying new versions of LDP, two approaches might be suggested:
+If automated deployment will be used for upgrading to new versions of LDP, two approaches might be suggested:

 * For a production or staging environment, it is safest to pull from a specific release branch, for example, `1.7-release`, which would mean that only bug fixes for the 1.7 release would be applied automatically.
-* For a testing environment, which could be used to test new features not yet released, the deployment would pull from the `master` branch.
+* For a testing environment, which might be used to test new features not yet released, the latest version can be pulled from the `master` branch.

 ### Installing software dependencies